kemball/karkadann/README.md

 #### `scan_assembly(assembly)`
 Runs all the hmms against the specified assembly.
 Totally unthreaded(for now).
 #### `profile(genes,hmm)`
 Takes an iterator of Gene objects and an hmm string 'AfsA.hmm' for example.
-Does the needful.
+Does the needful(scans the hmms against the gene translations and then saves the results into the database).

 ##cluster_call.py
 #### `_classify(gene)`